Nelson Oyarzún: Death

 The Municipal Stadium of Chillán wears his name as tribute since 1978.

 Once in Chillán, aged 35 during 1978 as manager of Ñublense, he progressively saw their cancer worsen and died on 10 September.

 Hours prior his death at the Herminda Martin Hospital alongside his spouse, his sons and his brother Gastón, he asked the latter to leave him his message to the captain of Carabineros, Fernando Chesta, that he would communicate the team players at the city's Isabel Riquelme Hotel the following:

 Tell the team, that if something happens to me tomorrow, that fight with the same heart and desire they had in every game.
 Tell to Pancho Cuevas that do all the crazy things he knows at the field, that Bonhome play as a tank, that Cerenderos continue being the impassable wall on defense and Aballay run with his seven lungs (...)

 The message could not be completely transmitted due to the excitement of the players and the same captain of Carabineros.
 In the afternoon of that same day, Ñublense played against Colo-Colo and won 2–1 in a memorable match.
 Once finished the game the players knew that Oyarzún had died; his remains rest in the Municipal Cemetery of Chillán.

 Personal life

-He is the father of Marcelo Oyarzún, a Fitness Coach who was a member of the technical staff of Colo-Colo at the 1991 Copa Libertadores, among others football teams, and grandfather of Diego Oyarzún, a professional football player.
+He is the father of Marcelo Oyarzún, a fitness coach and former player for Santiago Morning who was a member of the technical staff of Colo-Colo at the 1991 Copa Libertadores, among others football teams, and the grandfather of Diego Oyarzún, a professional football player.